schimar/endoBreastMutate/README.md

 ======================================================

 Snakemake workflow for Endometrium Breast Mutation analysis.
-This is not a finished repository, but work in progress.
+This is not a finished repository, but represents work in progress.

 <br/>